helenmvas/wiserair/wp-content/plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 7.1.2 =
+- Fix: Removed empty constructor to be php 7 compatible.

 = 7.1.1 =
 - New: Improved documentation: New feature overview page http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-features-availability-overview